tjgalvin/wsclean/doc/source/component_list.rst

 Component lists
 ===============

-The benefit of a component list is that it allows representing the components of multi-scale cleaning without 'pixelizing' the larger kernels, thereby decreasing the number of required components in a sky model compared to representing all components with delta scales.
+Component lists provide a textual representation of the model that deconvolution finds.
+The benefit of a component list is that it allows representing the components of multi-scale cleaning without 'pixelizing' the larger kernels, thereby (often) decreasing the number of required components in a sky model compared to representing all components with delta scales.

 The option is enabled by adding ``-save-source-list`` on the command line